Whispers in the Dark (Skillet song)

-"Whispers in the Dark" is a song by the Christian rock band Skillet, and it is the second single off their sixth album Comatose.
-The song has achieved a large amount of popularity in both the mainstream and Christian radio.
-From the album's release to the Winter Jam 2008 tour, the band opened their set with this song.
-For the Comatose Tour, this song was placed second in the set list.
-It has stayed there through the 2008 festival season before and in the 2009 Comatose tour.
-However the band started reopening their setlist with the song again for the "Awake and Alive Tour."
+"Whispers in the Dark" is a song by the Christian rock band Skillet, and the second single off their sixth album Comatose.
+The song has achieved a large amount of popularity in both mainstream and Christian radio.
 It is the fourth single by Skillet to be released to physical media.

 R&R magazine counted it as the No. 1 most played song in 2008 for Christian rock radio with 4,505 plays.